eltapir/p5.5/README.md

 ### ADDED METHODS:

+    p5.extend(src, prtt, force, ign)    // Extends the p5 library
+                                        // src       : Object with properties and methods to add to p5
+                                        // prtt      : boolean : true => adds property to p5.prototype
+                                        //                       false => adds property to p5
+                                        // force     : boolean : forces overriding existing p5 property
+                                        // ign       : Array of properties in the src to ignore

     screenPPI()                         // return    : Pixels Per Inch of the screen
                                         //           : depends on your settings in p5.initMetrics()